jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

     RETURN { path: p.edges[*].remote_node_name, sid: p.edges[*].srv6_sid, country_list: p.edges[*].country_codes[*],
     latency: sum(p.edges[*].latency), percent_util_out: avg(p.edges[*].percent_util_out)}
 ```
- - Note: unlike latency, where latency will be roughly equivalent in either direction, average utilization could be quite different.
+ - Note: unlike latency, which we can expect to be roughly equivalent in either direction, average utilization could be quite different.
 In our network the least utilized Amsterdam to Rome path is different from the least utilized Rome to Amsterdam path: xrd07 -> xrd06 -> xrd02 -> xrd01

 The previous queries provided paths up to 6-hops in length.
-We can increase or decrease the number of hops a graph traversal may use
+We can increase or decrease the number of hops a graph traversal may use:

 3. Decrease the length of the traversal (should provide fewer valid results)